sourcegraph/about/handbook/engineering/code-insights/index.md

 **Problem:** Code insights solves two problems.

 1. The Sourcegraph sales cycle is unusual because although we consistently wow our users, the economic decision-maker is usually not one of these users.
 Instead, the people with the power to sign a contract with us are higher up within an organization and usually depend on running a trial to fully understand the value of Sourcegraph.
 If code insights answers these personas' higher-level questions about codebases that our core features do not currently answer, it could dramatically speed up our sales cycle as well as our sales pipeline.
-These personas .

 1. Sourcegraph has lots of information about your code, but currently only exposes specific, low-level information at the file or directory level.
 Engineers and engineering managers/directors/VPs have lots of questions about their codebase that Sourcegraph can answer but currently does not.